apache/kylin/website/_docs15/install/advance_settings.md

 create 'lzoTable', {NAME => 'colFam',COMPRESSION => 'LZO'}
 {% endhighlight %}

-#### Use LZO for HBase compression
+#### Use LZO compression

-You'll need to stop Kylin first by running `./kylin.sh stop`, and then modify $KYLIN_HOME/conf/kylin_job_conf.xml by uncommenting some configuration entries related to LZO compression.
-After this, you need to run `./kylin.sh start` to start Kylin again.
-Now Kylin will use LZO to compress MR outputs and hbase tables.

-Goto $KYLIN_HOME/conf/kylin.properties, change kylin.hbase.default.compression.codec=snappy to kylin.hbase.default.compression.codec=lzo

-#### Use LZO for MR jobs

-Modify $KYLIN_HOME/conf/kylin_job_conf.xml by changing all org.apache.hadoop.io.compress.SnappyCodec to com.hadoop.compression.lzo.LzoCodec.

-Start Kylin again.
-Now Kylin will use LZO to compress MR outputs and HBase tables.
+Compression settings only take effect after restarting Kylin server instance (by `./kylin.sh start` and `./kylin.sh stop`).
+To use LZO for compressing MR jobs you need to modify $KYLIN_HOME/conf/kylin_job_conf.xml by replacing configuration entries related to compression from org.apache.hadoop.io.compress.SnappyCodec to com.hadoop.compression.lzo.
+You can refer to other documents for details: http://xiaming.me/posts/2014/05/03/enable-lzo-compression-on-hadoop-pig-and-spark.
+To use LZO for compressing hbase tables you need to open $KYLIN_HOME/conf/kylin.properties, change kylin.hbase.default.compression.codec=snappy to kylin.hbase.default.compression.codec=lzo.

 ## Enable LDAP or SSO authentication